Unified Robust Estimation: Applications of CC-estimators

-Gaussian-induced penalized CC-estimators are computed, where the penalty parameters are chosen to optimize a corresponding loss value with tuning data.
-We compare with penalized linear regression.
-Huber regression \citep{yi2017semismooth} and sparseLTS \citep{alfons2013sparse} are computed as well, following the tuning parameter selection strategies in the manuscripts.
-To evaluate variable selection performances, we compute sensitivity (or sen) and specificity (or spc), where sensitivity is the proportion of number of correctly selected predictors among true effective predictors, and specificity is the proportion of number of correctly non-selected predictors among true ineffective predictors.
-The average is computed for all simulation runs.
-A good estimator should have both sensitivity and specificity close to 1.

-The results are summarized in Table~\ref{tab:ex1112}.
-The penalized CC-estimators are comparable with penalized linear regressions for clean data, and outerperform or are comparable with penalized linear regressions, Huber and LTS with outliers.
+Gaussian-induced penalised CC-estimators are computed and are compared with penalised linear regression, robust Huber regression \citep{yi2017semismooth} and sparseLTS \citep{alfons2013sparse}.
+The results are summarised in Table~\ref{tab:ex1112}.
+The penalised CC-estimators are comparable with penalised linear regressions for clean data, and outperform or are comparable with penalised linear regressions, Huber and LTS with outliers.
 As expected, the Huber loss (hcave) is robust to vertical outliers but not leverage points.
 The SCAD CC-estimators are better than their corresponding LASSO estimators.